Engineering biomedically related functional systems and decoding principles of structural dynamics for enzyme functions

 Fluorinase engineering for biomedical applications

 To tackle the problem of low catalytic activity of fluorinase that hinders its medical application.
-My lab will perform protein engineering to improve the enzyme efficiency.
+My lab will perform protein engineering to improve the enzyme efficiency for its application in cancer imaging.